semaphoreci/semaphore/docs/docs/using-semaphore/projects.md

 ## How manage access to projects {#people}

 Semaphore periodically syncs users from GitHub.
-You can add and remove people to the project by inviting them or removing them from the related repository.
+You can add and remove people from the project by inviting or removing them from the related repository.

-Users with [Admin](./rbac#org-admin) or [Owner](./rbac#org-owner) roles can access every project in their organizations even if they don't have access to the related repository.
+Users with [Admin](./rbac#org-admin) or [Owner](./rbac#org-owner) roles can access every project in their organizations — even if they don't have access to the related repository.

 ### About project permissions {#about}